 How Bullying Affects Your Child and What You Can Do

-Whether your child is starting kindergarten or a senior in high school, it’s always the right time to have conversations about bullying.
-So what is bullying, and how should you approach it?
+Whether your child is starting kindergarten or is a senior in high school, it’s always the right time to have conversations about bullying.
+So what is the definition of bullying, and how should you approach it?

 When talking with your child, it’s important to draw clear distinctions between friendly teasing—often characterized by joking and smiling—and persistent aggressive behavior that hurts feelings.

-Kids who understand what bullying looks like are better prepared to do the right thing to keep themselves, their friends, and their peers safe.
+Kids who can recognize types of bullying are better prepared to do the right thing to keep themselves, their friends, and their peers safe.
 Download the instructographic below to learn more about bullying and find activities that can help your child take a stand.

 What Is Bullying?